 HONORS AND AWARDS: 2014 NFCA Mid-Atlantic Region Coaching Staff of the Year 2013 BIG EAST Coaching Staff of the Year 2011 BIG EAST Coaching Staff of the Year 2004 NFCA Mideast Region Coaching Staff of the Year 2004 BIG EAST Coaching Staff of the Year 2002 NFCA Mideast Region Coaching Staff of the Year 2002 BIG EAST Coaching Staff of the Year

-Now in her 13th season as leader of the Notre Dame softball program, Deanna Gumpf has firmly cemented herself as one of the premiere college coaches in the nation.
+Entering her 14th season as leader of the Notre Dame softball program, Deanna Gumpf continues to ascend the ladder as one of the nation's premier head coaches.

-Under her tutelage, the Irish have made 12 consecutive trips to the NCAA Championship, claiming four BIG EAST Conference Tournament titles.
-Even more, Notre Dame staked the BIG EAST's regular-season championship during her first four seasons on the bench to extend its dominance over league opponents.
-The Irish hoisted the regular-season hardware again in 2010, 2011 and the program's final year as a conference member in 2013.
+Under her guidance the Irish have made 13 consecutive trips to the NCAA Championship, claiming four conference tournament titles during that span.
+Even more, Notre Dame staked the BIG EAST Conference's regular-season championship during her first four seasons on the bench to extend its dominance over league opponents.
+The Irish hoisted the regular-season hardware again in 2010, 2011 and the program's final year as a conference member in 2013 before transitioning to the Atlantic Coast Conference prior to the 2014 campaign.

-The Notre Dame coaching staff has received six prominent honors during Gumpf's tenure, being tabbed as the NFCA Mideast Region Coaching Staff of the Year in 2002 and 2004, as well as the BIG EAST Coaching Staff of the Year in 2002, 2004, 2011 and 2013.
+The Notre Dame coaching staff has received seven prominent honors during Gumpf's tenure, being tabbed as the National Fastpitch Coaches Association (NFCA) Mideast Region Coaching Staff of the Year in 2002 and 2004, the NFCA Mid-Atlantic Region Coaching Staff of the Year in 2014 and the BIG EAST Coaching Staff of the Year in 2002, 2004, 2011 and 2013.

-In fact, Gumpf enters her 13th season as the Irish head coach, the program's first in the Atlantic Coast Conference, with a record of 508-207-1 (.710), placing her among the elite skippers of the ACC.
+In fact, Gumpf enters her 14th season as the Irish head coach with a record of 549-220-1 (.714), placing her among the elite skippers of the ACC.

 Gumpf became the program's all-time winningest coach with her 378th victory at Notre Dame when the Irish posted a 1-0 victory over Illinois State in the 2010 NCAA Tournament.
 Win No. 400 came in the form of a 9-0 five-inning win over Providence in April of 2011.
 Gumpf's milestone win came behind a combined shutout from the circle by pitchers Laura Winter and Jody Valdivia.